EvanMarshallj/TechCommGroup14/Group14_v1.A3.md

 >               "year": "2020"
 >           }
 >       }
-Sample response for the above request to check if a team plays tonight:
+Sample response for the above request to check if Winnipeg Jets plays tonight:

 >        {
 >           "results":